auth0/docs/articles/migrations/guides/calling-api-with-idtokens.md

 This functionality is being deprecated.
 You will have to use proper [Access Tokens](/tokens/access-token) in order to access any of the endpoints of the [Management API](/api/management/v2).

-The grace period for this migration starts on **March 31, 2018** and at the moment is open-ended.
+The grace period for this migration started on **March 31, 2018** and at the moment is open-ended.
 This means that you will still be able to use ID Tokens to access these endpoints.
 When a mandatory opt-in date is set for this migration customers will be notified beforehand.

 However, customers are encouraged to migrate to Access Tokens.
 This article will help you with that.